autoyou-ai/AutoYou_Agents/README.md

 AutoYou is the only Private, Secure, Locally Run, OLLAMA-compatible AI agent that is 100% Forever Free and operates fully with no data collection, no user behavior monitoring, and no requirement for API keys, accounts, authentication, or sign-in.

-### Platform Highlights
+### Platform Features

-*   Private, Secure, Locally Run: Operates entirely on your machine by default with no external data transmission or tracking.
-No data collection and no user behavior monitoring.
-*   100% Free: No API keys, accounts, authentication, or sign-in required for core features.
-*   Ollama-Compatible: Works seamlessly with local Ollama models and automatically detects availability.
-*   Optional Gemini Fallback: If `USE_GOOGLE_API=1` and a valid `GOOGLE_API_KEY` are provided, cloud-based Gemini can be used as a fallback.
-*   Session Persistence: SQLite-backed sessions with `message_count` tracking, plus response metadata including `processing_time_ms` for each REST API Chat request.
+*   Sessions Logging: SQLite-backed sessions with `message_count` tracking, plus response metadata including `processing_time_ms` for each REST API Chat request.
+*   Notes Management: SQLite-backed notes database with full-text search, category organization, and tagging.
 *   REST Server + ADK Web UI: Clean FastAPI endpoints and built-in ADK Dev UI at `/dev-ui/app=AutoYou_Agents`.
 *   Extensible Multi-Agent Architecture: Easily add new tools and specialized sub-agents.
 *   Cross-Platform, Offline-First: Designed to run locally on your machine with minimal setup.